aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

  Your bucket policy will be added.

-- If you want to delete the bucket, click on "Delete" option as shown in below snapshot:
+Step 7: If you want to delete the bucket, click on "Delete" option as shown in below snapshot:

 ### Upload Files into storage bucket

-Step 6: To Upload files in bucket click on red coloured "+" option on right side below corner.
+Step 8: To Upload files in bucket click on red coloured "+" option on right side below corner.

-Step 7: Click on to "Upload file" option as shown in below snapshot.
+Step 9: Click on to "Upload file" option as shown in below snapshot.

 ![](_images/upload-file.PNG)

-Step 8: Browse the file you want to upload in the Bucket.Once file is selected and added it will see "File uploaded Successfully" message.
+Step 10: Browse the file you want to upload in the Bucket.Once file is selected and added it will see "File uploaded Successfully" message.

 ![](_images/upload-file-successful.PNG)

-Step 9: If you want to delete the uploaded file, you can click on the option shown in below snapshot and click on Delete.
+Step 11: If you want to delete the uploaded file, you can click on the option shown in below snapshot and click on Delete.

 ![](_images/delete-uploaded-file.PNG)